lutz1nger/cs50p-notes-and-solutions/lecture-1-conditionals/notes-1.md

 def is_even(n):
     return n % 2 == 0 #if statement compares if the modulo of n/2 is eual to 0 and return either TRUE or FALSE
 ```
-+ additional information: Python follows the same precedence rules for its mathematical operators that mathematics does. parentheses have the highest precedence and can be used to force an expression to evaluate in the order you want.
-+ Since expressions in parentheses are evaluated first!!!
++ additional information: python follows the same precedence rules for its mathematical operators that mathematics does, parentheses have the highest precedence and can be used to force an expression to evaluate in the order you want -> therefore, expressions in parentheses are evaluated first!!!

 ### MATCH
 + match statement compares the value following the match keyword with each of the values following the case keywords